Menu Close

 Originally published in 2015.
 Edited and expanded.

 As of today, there is NO religious persecution in the United States.
 Every citizen is free to worship any or no God.
-All citizens are free to worship when, where, and how they wish.
+All citizens can worship when, where, and how they wish.
 I know of no law that prohibits the free exercise of religion.
 The United States, when it comes to religion, is the freest nation on the face of the earth.
 Yet, despite the evidence, many on the religious right think they are being persecuted, and if liberals have their way Sharia law will be instituted and Christianity will be outlawed.
-If the socialist/communist/liberal/Democrat horde is not repelled by King Trump and his mighty army of Evangelicals, Catholics, and Mormons, Christians will be persecuted, incarcerated, and possibly killed — just as the Jews were in World War II.
+They think that If the socialist/communist/liberal/Democrat horde is not repelled by King Trump and his mighty army of Evangelicals, Catholics, and Mormons, Christians will be persecuted, incarcerated, and possibly killed — just as the Jews were in World War II.

 Think I am kidding?
 What follows is an excerpt from an article written by American Family Association (AFA) author and CIO Jim Shempert titled America’s Future: Christian Persecution.
 (AFA has removed the article from their site.)
 What graphic did AFA and Jim Shempert choose for the article?